jovs012/AgeTrackerWeb/web/README.md

 2. Enable GitHub Pages in repository settings
 3. Your app will be available at `https://username.github.io/repository-name`

-### Netlify
-1. Drag and drop the `web` folder to Netlify
-2. Your app will be deployed automatically
-3. Get a custom domain and HTTPS

-### Vercel
-1. Connect your GitHub repository to Vercel
-2. Set the build directory to `web`
-3. Deploy with one click

 ## 📊 Performance

 - **Lightweight**: Less than 100KB total size